ndigrazia/quarkus-dapr-hexagonal-architecture/README.md

 3. Define scopes for a group of related services.
 For example, define a scope between a service and its DAPR data store.
-4. Add a configuration resource (yaml file) with an endpoint address to a distributed tracing system (Zipkin or Jaeger), and also include a sampling rate.
+4. Add a configuration resource (yaml file) with an endpoint address to a distributed tracing system (Zipkin or Jaeger or others), and also include a sampling rate.
 5. Add code to a readiness method that checks the status of the sidecar, and also include code for checking the status of a service that your service depends on.
 For example, a database service.